jaspector

 Construction, structural alteration, enlargement, relocation, demolition of any building or structure.
 Electrical, plumbing, heating, and fill activities require separate trade permits.
 Flood Hazard Area Development Permit required for work in FEMA-designated flood zones.

-Typical processing time is Contact office for estimate; typical Maine practice is 7-10 business days for standard residential permits..
+Building permit processing times in Bath, ME typically run Contact office for estimate; typical Maine practice is 7-10 business days for standard residential permits..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bath, ME.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural change; Painting, decorating, finish work; Replacement of existing fixtures in kind (non-structural); See MUBEC Section 105.2 (2021 IBC/IRC) for full exemptions.
 Note: Exempt from building permit does not mean exempt from other requirements.
 Confirm edge cases with Code Enforcement office before proceeding.
+When in doubt, confirm with the local building department before starting work.